opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Managing-Script-Runners.md

 # Managing Script Runners

-The **Script Runners** editor is designed to provide a way to create and manage the \"interpreters\" and associated command templates.
+The **Script Runners** editor is designed to provide a way to create and manage the "interpreters" and associated command templates.
 These templates will be passed to the Agent machine so that the Agent knows how to execute the scripts that are received from the centralized database.
 For more information about this concept, refer to [Embedded Scripts](../../../automation-concepts/embedded-scripts.md) in the